Use The Complete Retirement Planner to take Ben Franklin's advice, "If you fail to plan, you are planning to fail."

 If desired, random varying return %'s for Conservative, Moderate, or Aggressive risk tolerances are provided for easier entry.

-- The amount that you expect your employer to contribute to your retirement savings (if they offer a matching funds policy).
+• Employer contributions to your retirement savings (if they offer a matching funds policy).

 Quick and easy!
 All taxes are accounted for and your balances on the Results page adjust automatically.